← Back to research

 What is the emerging metric for AI-native engineering teams?

 Percentage of PRs merged from background agents.
-Leaders publicly report 5-13%, suggesting this will become a standard engineering productivity metric.
+Leaders now report 13-50%+, with OpenAI's Harness team reaching 100% agent-written code — suggesting this will become a standard engineering productivity metric.

 Executive Summary

-A new pattern is emerging at elite engineering organizations: instead of adopting off-the-shelf coding agents (Codex, Claude Code, Cursor), companies like Stripe, Spotify, Shopify, Coinbase, Uber, and Block are building custom in-house systems tailored to their unique codebases and workflows.
-Google, Meta, and Amazon are suspected to have similar internal systems, though details remain undisclosed.
+A new pattern is emerging at elite engineering organizations: instead of adopting off-the-shelf coding agents (Codex, Claude Code, Cursor), companies like Stripe, Google, Meta, OpenAI, Spotify, Shopify, Coinbase, Uber, and Block are building custom in-house systems tailored to their unique codebases and workflows.
+With 12 confirmed implementations now documented, this is no longer experimental — it's an industry shift.

 Key Findings: